Cover for John Marion Dinwiddie's Obituary

 John was preceded in death by his parents, Curley W. and Madeline Louise Dinwiddie; his brother Rashid K. Shabazz (Bill Dinwiddie); father-in-law L.D.
 Hunter; mother-in-law Theresa Hunter; and grandson Jonathan Morgan Dinwiddie.

 To be one of Uncle Johnny’s nieces or nephews was to feel like one of his own children.
-He also leaves behind: Faith Ann Barnes, April Barnes, Yolanda Barnes-Taylor, Chandler Thompson, Rashid Shabazz, Jerrika Johnson, Lardena Adams, Rasul Shabazz, Windy Thompson, Rahim Shabazz and a host of grand and great grand nieces, nephews and cousins.
+He also leaves behind: Faith Ann Barnes, April Barnes, Yolanda Barnes-Taylor, Chandler Thompson, Dr. Rashid Shabazz, Jerrika Johnson, LaDrena Adams, Rasul Shabazz, Windy Thompson, Rahim Shabazz and a host of grand and great grand nieces, nephews and cousins.
 His love for God and family came first, but his passion for music and sports was never far behind.

 John believed in education, hard work, and always presenting himself with humble pride.
 His steady, consistent, and unwavering nature touched everyone who knew him.
 He will be deeply missed and forever remembered.